-Percent of time that the predicted number of infections are below the stated value.
+^{} Percent of time that the predicted number of infections are below the stated value.

 The above table represents the risk profile to recreational water users under the conditions previously specified.
 The numbers in the cells of this and similar tables indicate the predicted maximum number of people to become infected with the individual pathogen per 1,000 recreational water users on the percentage of occasions as depicted by the percentile value.
 From this series of simulations, the infection risks are quite low.
 The mean number of infections per thousand recreational water users predicted by this model is 7.3.
 On average, this model predicts that 7.3 cases of adenovirus infection can be expected for every thousand recreational water users at Wardells Bridge13.
-This falls just below the acceptable limit of 8 cases of illness per thousand recreational water users at water users and well short of the 5% infection rate that corresponds to the 95th percentile E. coli concentration of 550/100 mL cited in the 2003 Recreational Water Quality Guidelines.
+This falls just below the acceptable limit of 8 cases of illness per thousand recreational water users that was cited in the 1999 recreational fresh water guidelines and well short of the 5% infection rate that corresponds to the 95th percentile E. coli concentration of 550/100 mL cited in the 2003 Recreational Water Quality Guidelines.